jianggl2000/FixRefAllele/README.md

 ```

 #### Usage:
-The program can be used to correct issue with vcf that the Ref allele not match reference genome sequence.
+The program can be used to correct issue with vcf that the REF allele not match reference genome sequence.
 For example,
 ```
 #CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT   S1    S2    S3
 chr1    69511   .
 C       A,G     .
 PASS    .
 GT       0/0   1/1   1/2